 Use geometric tables that offer the same number of seats as old-fashioned rectangle ones.
 Doing so brings team members closer and promotes better collaboration.
 Another option is to forego some of the standard office furniture.
 Here, you would be demolishing cubicles and getting rid of big filing cabinets by going paperless or moving them off-site.
 Having less furniture around gives employees more space to work and be productive.

-Trying to keep the office flexible is a good idea for office design ideas for small businesses.
+Trying to keep the office flexible is a good idea for office design ideas for small business.
 If you only have a few employees working various hours in a small space, you can play around with a flexible design that makes individual workspaces more conducive to multiple tasks and activities.
 Having free chairs, desks, and spaces that are flexible means more potential areas for chats, meetings, and briefings.

 Convert boardrooms and conference rooms into a general area for meeting or into a lounge.
 Clear out storerooms and transform them into media rooms, private rooms to take calls, or whatever room or area works for the team and can stimulate high levels of productivity, job satisfaction, and equality.

-4. Incorporate Nature
+4. Office Design Ideas for Small Business: Incorporate Nature

 Letting the natural sunlight in, having live office plants such as peace lilies, devil’s ivy, cactus, bamboo, palm, snake plants, and other natural elements can create a healthy environment for you and your employees.
 A biophilic design offers many benefits, including increased productivity and creativity levels, better personal well-being, and it even helps to brighten up the office.